 What Is in Roundup?

 The main ingredient in Roundup, glyphosate, kills plant life by disrupting the shikimic acid pathway, thus preventing the plants from making necessary proteins.
 Without these proteins, the plants quickly die.
-Unlike some herbicidal chemicals, glyphosate attacks both grass and broad-leaf plants, making it a popular product for general use and for clearing large patches of plant life.
+Unlike some herbicidal chemicals, glyphosate attacks both grassy and broad-leaf plants, making it a popular product for general use and for clearing large patches of plant life.

 Is Glyphosate Dangerous?